 \section{Photon selection criteria}

-As discussed previously, when a highly-boosted light meta-stable particle decays to a collimated electron/positron pair in the earlier part of the tracker, since the particle content of the final state is the same as the one produced from a converted photon, there is a good chance for the signal to be identified as a photon, and we will discuss the criteria on photon identification in this section.
+When a highly-boosted and meta-stable particle decays to a collimated $e^+e^-$ in the tracker, there is a good chance for the object to be identified as a photon.
+In order to estimate the probability of registering the meta-stable light particle decay as a photon, we first discuss the criteria on the photon identification at both ATLAS and CMS.

 We note that there can be several differences between the fake and real converted photons.
 First, the two leptons from a dark photon decay can have a different energy distribution to the one from a photon conversion.
 Moreover, the probability of a dark photon being registered as converted/unconverted photon depends on its lifetime, which can be different from the conversion rate of SM photons.
 The detailed location of photon conversion should also follow the distribution of the material, while the dark photon decay is not bonded to this.
-To observe the differences, we need either a larger number of signal events, or a fit of the converted $e^+e^-$ kinematics from the collaborations, neither of which is applicable at this point.
-However, the future measurements can be performed and help to identify the fake photon signal, which we will discuss further in latter sections.
+To observe the differences, we need either a large number of signal events, or a more careful study of the converted $e^+e^-$ kinematics as we will discuss in the later sections.

 Whether the dark photon decay is identified as a photon, and whether it fakes a converted or unconverted photon all depend on the decay location and the angle between the electron/positron in the final state.
 Taking these into account, we investigate the possibility of obtaining a sizable photon faking probability that satisfies existing bounds on the various displaced signals.
 Our discussion will be mainly based on the details of ATLAS detector \cite{Aad:2008zzm,ATLAS-CONF-2012-123}.
-The tracker in CMS has a similar geometry to the one of ATLAS, but the angular resolution of the Electromagnetic Calorimeter (ECAL) in the $(\eta,\,\phi)$ direction is worse in distinguishing the columnated $e^+e^-$ from a single photon.
-Together with the lower integrated luminosity, scenarios that can explain the excess at ATLAS can be straightly applied to the CMS.
-We discuss more details of the CMS detector later.
+The tracker at the CMS has a similar geometry to that at the ATLAS, but the angular resolution of the Electromagnetic Calorimeter (ECAL) in the $(\eta,\,\phi)$ direction is worse in distinguishing the columnated $e^+e^-$ from a single photon.
+Therefore, the probability for a dark photon to fake a SM photon at the CMS is likely to be higher than that at the ATLAS.
+We discuss more details of the CMS detector later in this section.